allicodi/shigella_vax_growth_sim/README.md

 - `two_stage` governs how growth regression models are estimated for the exclusion restriction only Naturally Infected effect estimator (not ultimately used in the simulation).
 - `nat_inf_unadj` includes an unadjusted estimate of the Naturally Infected effect based on only the exclusion restriction (not ultimately used in the simulation).
 - `estimators` specifies which statistical methods are applied.
 AIPW only was used in the final simulation.
-- `n_boot` if requested estimators utilize bootstrap, specifies the number of bootstrap replicates used.
+- `n_boot` if requested estimators utilize bootstrap, specifies the number of bootstrap replicates used (not ultimately used by AIPW in the simulation)

 ---